BlakeRain/blakerain.com/content/posts/moving-towards-jamstack-with-netlify.md

   - react
 published: 2021-08-01T17:41:22.000Z
 cover: /content/moving-towards-jamstack-with-netlify/cover.jpg
----
+excerpt: |
   In this post I outline the steps that I took to make this blog a static site, whilst still maintaining some of the advantages of the Ghost CMS.
 ---

 I've recently been tinkering with the serverless approach to application development and hosting.
 I decided to change this website to an entirely static site.
 However I didn't want to just use a GitHub repository of Markdown files, preferring to maintain some of the advantages of the Ghost CMS.